Ryano2022/ATU-Year-4-Computational-Theory/README.md

 jupyter notebook
 ```

-2. Open `tasks.ipynb` in the Jupyter Notebook interface
+2. Open `tasks.ipynb` in the Jupyter Notebook interface.
 3. Run the cells to test the different functions.

 ## Task 1: Binary Representations